Roman naming conventions: Praenomen

 The praenomen was a true personal name, chosen by a child's parents, and bestowed on the dies lustricus, or "day of lustration", a ritual purification performed on the eighth day after the birth of a girl, or the ninth day after the birth of a boy.
 (Note: In his treatise, De Praenominibus, Probus cites Quintus Mucius Scaevola, an authority on Roman law, for the proposition that boys did not receive a praenomen before assuming the Toga virilis, signifying the transition into adulthood, and that girls did not receive a praenomen before marriage.
-But this appears to refer to some sort of formal ceremony in which a praenomen was granted or confirmed, rather than the original act of naming.
+But this appears to refer to some sort of formal ceremony in which use of a praenomen was granted or "confirmed", rather than the original act of naming.
 The funerary inscriptions of many Romans who died in childhood conclusively demonstrate that Roman children had praenomina.)
 Normally all of the children in a family would have different praenomina.
-(Note: As usual, there were exceptions to this policy as well; for instance, among the Fabii Maximi, several brothers in a single family were all named Quintus; in the first century AD, the Flavii Sabini all bore the praenomen Titus, but were distinguished in each generation by the use of different cognomina.
-Also, because praenomina had grammatical gender, a brother and sister could have the same praenomen, in masculine and feminine forms, and still be easily distinguished.)
-Although there was no law restricting the use of specific praenomina, (Note: A few exceptions are noted by the ancient historians; for example, supposedly no member of the Junia gens was named Titus or Tiberius after two brothers of this name, sons of the consul Lucius Junius Brutus, were put to death for plotting to restore the Roman monarchy.
-The Manlia gens is said to have forbidden the use of Marcus after the condemnation of Marcus Manlius Capitolinus; and after the death of Marcus Antonius and the execution of his son, it was decreed that none of the Antonii should ever again be named Marcus.
+(Note: As usual, there were exceptions to this policy as well; for instance, among the Fabii Maximi, several brothers in a single family were all named Quintus; in the 1st century AD, the Flavii Sabini all bore the praenomen Titus, but were distinguished in each generation by the use of different cognomina.
+Also, because praenomina had grammatical gender, a brother and sister could have the same praenomen, but rendered in [linguistic [masculine) Although there was no law restricting the use of specific praenomina, (Note: A few exceptions are noted by the ancient historians; for example, supposedly no member of the Junii was named Titus or Tiberius after two brothers with this name, sons of the consul Lucius Junius Brutus, were put to death for plotting to restore the Roman monarchy.
+The Manlii were said to have forbidden the use of Marcus after the condemnation of Marcus Manlius Capitolinus; and after the death of Marcus Antonius and the execution of his son, it was decreed that none of the Antonii should ever again be named Marcus.
 However, all of these supposed prohibitions were subsequently broken.) the choice of the parents was usually governed by custom and family tradition.
-An eldest son was usually named after his father, and younger sons were named after their father's brothers or other male ancestors.
-In this way, the same praenomina were passed down in a family from one generation to the next.
+An eldest son was usually given the praenomen used by his father, and younger sons used the praenomina of their father's brothers, or other male ancestors.
+In this way, the same praenomina were passed on in a family from one generation to the next.
 Not only did this serve to emphasize the continuity of a family across many generations, but the selection of praenomina also distinguished the customs of one gens from another.
 The patrician gentes in particular tended to limit the number of praenomina that they used far more than the plebeians, which was a way of reinforcing the exclusiveness of their social status.